-These amounts are accounted for as deemed remuneration and are charged to the consolidated statement of comprehensive income over the period of the service obligation.
+These amounts are accounted for as deemed remuneration, are charged to the consolidated statement of comprehensive income over the period of the service obligation and disclosed as acquisition consideration charges.

 Payments paid in advance of the service obligation being delivered are recognised as an asset within trade and other receivables.
 The balance is disclosed within current assets for service obligations in less than 12 months and in non-current assets for service obligations after more than 12 months.
 In the event that the service obligations have been delivered in advance of the payment being made, the resultant liability is recognised within trade and other payables.

-Deemed remuneration payments are disclosed within cash flows from operating activities within the cash flow statement.
+Acquisition consideration payments, which are deemed remuneration under this accounting policy, are disclosed within cash flows from operating activities within the cash flow statement.